-1. The Theme.
 The major theme of this festival is based on Krishna Leela and his conquering of Mathura.
-The enactment of this event kick starts with the wedding of Kansa’s sister Devaki following with Kansa’s accession to the throne, then dethroning his father and finally after a chain of events ending with Kansa Vadh.
+The enactment of this event kick starts with the wedding of Kansa’s sister Devaki following by Kansa’s accession to the throne, then dethroning his father, and finally after a chain of events ending with Kansa Vadh.
 It truly is a visual delight as the whole episode is depicted scene by scene giving a chance to the devotees to relish in the Leela of their lord, the supreme being Krishna.

-2. Bargarh Municipality.
 During this festival, the Bargarh Municipality limits and conforms Mathurapuri to the kingdom of Kansa on a temporary basis.
 The river Jeera represents the mighty Yamuna across the village of Ambapali.
-Celebrated for a period of about 11 days, this festival successfully recreates the magic of the ancient times for the joy of devotees.
+Celebrated for a period of about 11 days, this festival successfully recreates the magic of ancient times for the joy of devotees.

 Bargarh might not get the limelight tourism wise but it still has a fair share of tourist attractions that will certainly stay in your heart forever.
 Some of them are Debrigarh, Nrusinghanath Temple, and Baseikela Gada.
 You can reach here conveniently by airways, roadways, and railways.
 From Delhi, Bangalore, Kolkata, and Mumbai you will need to cover a distance of about 1,386 km, 1,601 km, 712km, and 1,446 km respectively.
 Below we have listed some best travel options that you must consider if planning a visit to Bargarh.